101 – OCAD University

 - Visual and Critical Studies (Honours BA – Art History)

 Entry Points and Application Deadline

-The fall semester beginning in September each year is the only entry point for all programs.
+The fall semester, beginning in September each year, is the only entry point for all programs.
 The recommended deadline to apply for all programs is February 3, 2020.
 Applications received after February 3, 2020, will be considered as space permits and some programs may not accept applications after this deadline.
 You may apply to only 1 program at OCAD University.

 English-Language Proficiency Requirements